-- "BPM Operations" below
+- BPM Operations, below

-- "BPM Installation" below
+- BPM Installation, below

-- "Configuration, Administration, and Troubleshooting" on the next page
+- · Configuration, Administration, and Troubleshooting, on the next page

-- "Setting Up BPMs" on page 11
+- Setting Up BPMs, on page 10

-- "Changing the Time on the BPM Machine" on page 11
+- Changing the Time on the BPM Machine, on page 11

-- "BPM Admin" on page 1

 BPM Operations

 The BPM service performs the following operations:

 - Collecting transaction performance data (application response time and availability) from various points, as well as from external locations. - Retrieving business process configuration information (including applications, business transaction flows, transactions, and recorded scripts) from the profile databases via the APM Gateway Server. - Performing the work defined in the applications and business transaction flows (including running transaction monitor scripts and WebTraces). - Monitoring the task and aggregating relevant data, performing all necessary calculations. - Reporting error information during the execution of tasks.